tricostume/deep-reinforcement-learning/dqn/exercise/double_DQN/prio_replay_sumtree/README.md

-## Prioritized replay implemented with a Sum Tree
+## Prioritized memory replay implemented with a Sum Tree

 In this section a sum tree was implemented and used for the prioritized sampling with importance weights.
 These weights are mainly used for stabilizing the training process, which results more helpful at the early stage of training.

 ### Training parameters

-Episodes number: 2000
+- Episodes number: 2000
-Max. time steps per episode: 1000
+- Max. time steps per episode: 1000
-Initial epsilon: 1
+- Initial epsilon: 1
-Final epsilon: 0.01
+- Final epsilon: 0.01
-Epsilon decay: 0.995
+- Epsilon decay: 0.995

-Memory:
+#### Memory:
-Buffer size: 1e5
+- Buffer size: 1e5
-Batch size: 32
+- Batch size: 32
-Replay alpha: 0.6
+- Replay alpha: 0.6
-Replay beta: 0.5 annealed into 0.01 with a summed increment of 0.000003 per episode.
+- Replay beta: 0.5 annealed into 0.01 with a summed increment of 0.000003 per episode.

-Optimization:
+#### Optimization:
-Optimizer: RMSprop
+- Optimizer: RMSprop
-LR: 3E-5 (learning rate)
+- LR: 3E-5 (learning rate)
-Momentum: 0.95
+- Momentum: 0.95
-Notice: Learning rate was changed to 2E-5 at episode 550 to allow for further adapted learning.
+- Notice: Learning rate was changed to 2E-5 at episode 550 to allow for further adapted learning.

-Further parameters:
+#### Further parameters:
-Gamma: 0.995 (discount factor)
+- Gamma: 0.995 (discount factor)
-Tau: 1E-3 (soft update of target)
+- Tau: 1E-3 (soft update of target)
-Update every: 4 time steps
+- Update every: 4 time steps

 ### Experiments